DarkmatterVale/regex4dummies/README.md

 ## Contributing

-If you would like to contriubte, please fork the repository and create a PR with your feature update.
+If you would like to contribute, please fork the repository and create a PR with whatever you've changed.
+Thanks for the help!

 ## License